-6. Use coupons and special offers to attract customers.
+6. Use coupons and special offers to attract customers

 Everybody loves a bargain.
 Offer a discount to new customers on their first purchase.
 If you sell products or services that need to be purchased repeatedly, consider making that first discount contingent on the customer signing a contract for a year of service.

-7. Sponsor Events.
+7. Sponsor events

-8. Attend meetings and seminars that your prospects might attend.
+8. Attend meetings and seminars that your prospects might attend

 If you’ve been doing that and haven’t made contacts that could lead to sales, try new networking groups.
 Look in the newspapers to see what other organizations hold events that might attract your target market and attend some of those meetings.

-9. Follow up after meetings.
+9. Follow up after meetings

 Contact the people you’ve met to see if they may be prospects.
 If they say they don’t need your services now, ask when a good time to call them back would be, or if they have business associates who could use what you sell now.

-10. Give a little to get a lot.
+10. Give a little to get a lot

 To acquire new customers, you need to build trust.
 And one of the best ways to do that is to give away free samples of your product and ask the recipients to tell their friends if they are pleased.
-Or, if you are a consultant, give away some free advice.
+Or, if you’re a consultant, give away some free advice.
 This could be in the form of a newsletter that contains news or tips and hints, or it could be a free consultation during which you provide just enough information to help the client scope out their project and know that you have the ability to handle it.

-11. Work your personal network.
+11. Work your personal network

 Ask your friends if they know of people who can use your services or people who may know others who could use your services.
 If your pricing structure will allow it, offer friends and business associates a finders’ fee for referrals that turn into jobs.

-12. Put your business name, phone number, and website address on anything that you can.
+12. Put your business name, phone number, and website address on anything that you can

-If you are in a service business that uses vans or trucks, your name should be on all your vehicles, so that people who see you servicing others in their neighborhood can quickly spot how to contact you.
+If you’re in a service business that uses vans or trucks, your name should be on all your vehicles, so that people who see you servicing others in their neighborhood can quickly spot how to contact you.
 It should be on any products and/or labels on your products (whichever is practical).
-Have magnets made up with your name and phone number and attach them to appliances you repair, or hand out to customers and prospects.
+Have magnets made up with your name and phone number and attach them to appliances you repair, or hand them out to customers and prospects.
 The more people who have your name and contact, the more customers you can acquire.

-13. Study your successful competitors.
+13. Study your successful competitors

-14. Use multiple small ads instead of one big one.
+14. Use multiple small ads instead of one big one

-15. Test pay-per-click (PPC) and other online advertising.
+15. Test pay-per-click (PPC) and other online advertising

 To keep costs down, target your ads so they reach people who are similar to your most likely prospects, and target them so they only show up in the geographic region you service.
-(Example: women between the age of 40 and 55 who live in Boulder, CO.)
+(Example: women between the age of 40 and 55 who live in Boulder, Colorado.)
 Set daily budgets and monthly budgets, and check your account frequently the first few days you set it up.

-16. Claim your place in.
+16. Claim your place in

 While you’re at it, be sure to list yourself (and make sure your website address is correct) in any directories you qualify for.
-Chambers of commerce and other local business groups often have member directories in which you can list contact information and website URL.
+Chambers of commerce and other local business groups often have member directories in which you can list your contact information and website URL.

-17. Ask for feedback when prospects don’t buy.
+17. Ask for feedback when prospects don’t buy

 Did they find a product that better served their needs?
 Did they decide they don’t need the product at all?
 Did they just postpone their buying decision?
-Did they find it difficult to place an order on your web site?
+Did they find it difficult to place an order on your website?
 Use what you learn to make needed changes and watch your sales start to grow.

-18. Realize there is no one path to success.
+18. Realize there is no one path to success

 Need more help?
 Check out these marketing ideas.